Hanziness/r-nested-comms/README.md

 # Nested Community Detection Algorithms
-This R package contains algorithms to find overlapping fully nested subgraphs in both bipartite and non-bipartite networks.
-This package is part of the work submitted in the article *Detecting and generating overlapping nested communities*:
+This R package contains algorithms to do hierarchical clustering for nestedness and find overlapping fully nested subgraphs in both bipartite and non-bipartite networks.
+This version of the package (extended with hierarchical clustering algorithms) is part of the work submitted in the following article:

 ```
-Gera, I., & London, A. (2023).
-Detecting and generating overlapping nested communities.
-Applied Network Science, 8(51). https://doi.org/10.1007/s41109-023-00575-2
+TBA
 ```

 ## Installation